allan-walpy/my-dev-guide/code_conventions.md

 > violations of this rule;
 >
-> - throwing a `NotImplementedException` when overriding some of the base-class
+> - throwing a `NotImplementedException` on overriding the base-class methods;
-> methods;
 > - not honoring the behavior expected by the base class;

 ### don't refer to derived classes from the base class